Ed94/gencpp/Readme.md

 1. Check name or parameters to make sure they are valid for the construction requested
 2. Create a code object using `make_code`.
 3. Populate immediate fields (Name, Type, ModuleFlags, etc)
 4. Populate sub-entires using `add_entry`.
-If using the default seralization function `to_string`, follow the order at which entires are expected to appear (there is a strong ordering expected).
+If using the default serialization function `to_string`, follow the order at which entires are expected to appear (there is a strong ordering expected).

 Names or Content fields are interned strings and thus showed be cached using `get_cached_string` if its desired to preserve that behavior.

-`def_operator` is the most sophisitacated constructor as it has multiple permutations of definitions that could be created that are not trivial to determine if valid.
+`def_operator` is the most sophisticated constructor as it has multiple permutations of definitions that could be created that are not trivial to determine if valid.

 # TODO